DLR-RM/BlenderProc/examples/datasets/shapenet_with_suncg/README.md

 Therefore, all objects specified in the given `house.json` file are imported and textured.
 The `SuncgLoader` also sets the `category_id` of each object, such that semantic segmentation maps can be rendered in a following step.

-To each loaded object we add the custom property `cp_physics: False`, which means that all of the objects behave passively in a physics simulation.

 ### ShapeNetLoader